intelsdi-x/snap-labs/README.md

 ### Where else should I look to learn about Snap?

 Every plugin has working examples including Task Manifests and required configuration files.
 So if you know you want to learn the basics of a plugin, like the Graphite publisher for example, go directly to its example in the README (ex.
-[Graphite example section](https://github.com/intelsdi-x/snap-plugin-publisher-graphite#examples))
+[Graphite example section](https://github.com/intelsdi-x/snap-plugin-publisher-graphite#examples)).

 ### Can I contribute?

 You bet!
-An overview of how we organize these tutorials is in [CONTRIBUTING.md](CONTRIBUTING.md).
+An overview of how we organize these labs is in [CONTRIBUTING.md](CONTRIBUTING.md).